KamparajuGanesh/frtpro/README.md

 ## finalpro:Future Ready Talent Project By Kamparaju Ganesh

+Many blogs provide commentary on a particular subject or topic, ranging from philosophy, religion, and arts to science, politics, and sports.
+Others function as more personal online diaries or online brand advertising of a particular individual or company.

 Microsoft-Future-Ready-Talent-Internship-Project This is Front End website

 Web Technologies used: HTML, CSS, JS.